PutBucketLifecycleConfiguration

 When bucket versioning is not enabled

-The following is a sample request to transition objects with the "logs/" prefix to the DEEP_ARCHIVE storage class after 180 days, according to the Transition rule.
+The following is a sample request to transition objects with the "logs/" prefix to the DEEP_ARCHIVE storage class after 2025-10-23 00:00:00 UTC, according to the Transition rule.
+The actual transition occurs after 00:00:00 KST on that date.

 PUT /?lifecycle HTTP/1.1